ankushshharma/ZillOut-Frontend-Assessment/README.md

-# Twitter/X Clone with Firebase Authentication
+# ZillOut – Twitter/X Clone

-A complete Twitter/X home page interface built with React, featuring Firebase authentication for user login/signup functionality.
+A modern, responsive Twitter/X clone built with React, Firebase, and Tailwind CSS.
+This project was developed as part of an assessment and includes several enhancements for a polished user experience.

+---

 ## 🚀 Features

-### Authentication
+### Assessment Requirements
+- **Landing Page:**
+  - Clean, responsive layout inspired by Twitter/X.
-- **Email/Password Authentication** - Traditional signup and login
+  - Sign up and login options (including Google sign-in).
+  - Terms of Service and Privacy Policy pages, accessible from the footer and sign-up agreement.

+- **Tweet Feed Interface:**
+  - Displays a list of tweets with user avatars, names, and timestamps.
+  - Tweet composer for posting new tweets.
+  - Interactive buttons for comment, retweet, and like (with live updating counts).

+- **User Authentication:**
-- **Google OAuth** - One-click sign-in with Google
+  - Email/password and Google sign-in.
-- **Protected Routes** - Automatic redirection for unauthenticated users
+  - User profile section in the sidebar, sticky at the bottom.

+### Additional Features
+- **Animated Loading Skeletons:**
+  - Modern skeleton loaders for tweet feed while loading data.
+- **Profile Dropdown Menu:**
-- **User Profile Integration** - Display user info in the interface
+  - Click the user profile in the sidebar to access Profile, Settings, and Logout.

-### Twitter Interface
-- **Responsive Design** - Works on desktop and mobile
-- **Left Sidebar** - Navigation menu with Home, Explore, Notifications, etc.
-- **Main Feed** - Tweet composer and feed with mock data
-- **Right Sidebar** - Search, trending topics, and "Who to follow" suggestions
-- **Interactive Elements** - Like, retweet, comment, share buttons
-- **Real-time Character Counter** - 280 character limit for tweets
+- **Toast Notifications:**
+  - Success/error popups for actions like posting a tweet or logging out.
+- **Sidebar Enhancements:**
+  - Responsive sidebar with active state highlighting.
+  - Custom SVG icons for all menu items.
+  - "Post" button always visible below the menu.
+- **Accessibility & UX:**
+  - Keyboard navigation, focus states, and ARIA labels.
+  - Responsive design for mobile and desktop.

+---

 ## 🛠️ Setup Instructions